bouthilx/bouthilx.github.io/_projects/4-kleio.md

 ---
 title: "Kleiṓ: Experiment management for machine learning"
 excerpt: "Kleiṓ is an experiment manager, a logging journal of all data describing your experiments.
-Its purpose is to provide an automatic tool to log extensive environment information, including script's code version, system specification and script configuration."
+Its purpose is to provide an automatic tool to log extensive environment information, including a script’s code version, system specification, and script configuration."
 collection: projects
 ---